Lilleengen/PHP4-constructor-migrate/README.md

 ### Warning
 * This is not a perfect tool, after running it you need to verify that everything works
-* This will change the formating of your script, and will make diffs show more than the new constructor
+* This will change the formating of your script, and will make diffs output more than the new constructor

 ### Getting started
 ```bash